 Jasmine Star once said: “My blog, my Cuba.”

-That sentence really stuck with me throughout the years of blogging.
+That sentence really stuck with me throughout my years of blogging.
 I’ve stopped writing for everyone.
-In my mind I’ve created my perfect reader, and I soon got them.
+In my mind, I’ve created my perfect reader, and I soon got them.
 I’ve stopped thinking I have to please everyone.
 I can actually do what I want.
 My Blog, my Cuba.

-I take magazines, big piece of paper, scissors, and glue.
+I take magazines, a big piece of paper, scissors, and glue.
 I like to do things with my hands, so while answering the questions below I started cutting and pasting pictures that represented the answers to the paper.
-In the end I also added the words.
+In the end, I also added the words.

 - Is my reader a man or a woman?